likashefqet/react-native-image-zoom/README.md

 - **Customizable Zoom Settings:** Utilize `minScale`, `maxScale`, and `doubleTapScale` props for precise control over minimum, maximum, and double tap zoom levels, tailoring the zoom behavior to application requirements

-- **Customizable Functionality:** Fine-tune the component's behavior with `minPanPointers` and `maxPanPointers` props to define the range of pointers necessary for pan gesture detection.
-Enable or disable features such as panning (`isPanEnabled`), pinching (`isPinchEnabled`), single tap handling (`isSingleTapEnabled`), and double tap zoom (`isDoubleTapEnabled`) based on specific application needs.
+- **Customizable Functionality:** Enable or disable features such as panning (`isPanEnabled`), pinching (`isPinchEnabled`), single tap handling (`isSingleTapEnabled`), and double tap zoom (`isDoubleTapEnabled`) based on specific application needs.

+- **Access Scale Animated Value:** Provide a Reanimated shared value for the scale property, allowing you to access and utilize the current zoom scale in your own code.

 - **Interactive Callbacks:** The component provides interactive callbacks such as `onInteractionStart`, `onInteractionEnd`, `onPinchStart`, `onPinchEnd`, `onPanStart`, `onPanEnd`, `onSingleTap`, `onDoubleTap` and `onResetAnimationEnd` that allow you to handle image interactions.

+- **Access Last Values on Reset:** The `onResetAnimationEnd` callback returns the last zoom and position values when the component resets (zooms out), providing more control and feedback for custom logic.

 - **Ref Handle:** Customize the functionality further by utilizing the exposed `reset` and `zoom` methods.
 The 'reset' method allows you to programmatically reset the image zoom as a side effect to another user action or event, in addition to the default double tap and pinch functionalities.
 The 'zoom' method allows you to programmatically zoom in the image to a given point (x, y) at a given scale level.